Denver and Rio Grande Western Railroad: Denver & Rio Grande Western

-The original Denver & Rio Grande Western Railway built a narrow-gauge line from Ogden, Utah via Soldier Summit, Utah to Grand Junction, Colorado.
-The railroad became the Rio Grande Western Railway in 1889, as part of a finance plan to upgrade the line from narrow gauge to standard gauge, and built several branch lines in Utah to reach lucrative coal fields.
+The first (1881-1889) Denver & Rio Grande Western Railway built a narrow-gauge line from Ogden, Utah, via Soldier Summit, Utah, to Grand Junction, Colorado.
+The railroad was reorganized as the Rio Grande Western Railway in 1889, as part of a finance plan to upgrade the line from narrow gauge to standard gauge, and built several branch lines in Utah to reach lucrative coal fields.
 It was the railway which Gustaf Nordenskiöld employed to haul boxcars of relics from the Mesa Verde, Colorado, cliff dwellings, in 1891, en route to the National Museum of Finland.
 In 1901, the Denver & Rio Grande merged with the Rio Grande Western, consolidating in 1908.
 However, the railroad was weakened by speculators, who had used the Rio Grande's equity to finance Western Pacific Railroad construction.
 The United States Railroad Administration (USRA) took over the D&RG during World War I. In 1918, the D&RG fell into receivership after the bankruptcy of Western Pacific.
 The Denver & Rio Grande Western Railroad (D&RGW or DRGW) was incorporated in 1920, and formally emerged as the new re-organization of the old Denver & Rio Grande Railroad on July 31, 1921.